glennfawcett/cockroachdb_troubleshooting/issues/bulk_delete/bulk_delete_troubleshooting.md

 ```

 ### Simple Delete with Accounting
 Building on the previous example, you can use a CTE with the `RETURNING` clause to `INSERT` data into a table for tracking.
-This allows you to monitor progress and inserts the count for each `DELETE`'s for that batch statement into `mytable_cnt`.
+This allows you to monitor progress by tracking the batch delete size and timing in the `mytable_cnt` table.

 ```bash
 cockroach sql --insecure --format csv --execute """